aws-samples/cfn101-workshop/workshop/content/40-workshop-part-02/10-nested-stacks/100-lab-10-nested-stacks/_index.md

 Bucket name: `cfn-workshop-s3-s3bucket-2cozhsniu50t`

-If you dont have S3 bucket, please go back to [Lab01](/30-workshop-part-01/10-cloudformation-fundamentals/200-lab-01-stack) and create one.
+If you don't have S3 bucket, please go back to [Lab01](/30-workshop-part-01/10-cloudformation-fundamentals/200-lab-01-stack.html) and create one.

 #### 3. Create VPC Nested Stack